Types of terminals for card transactions

-The difference between this terminal and a mobile terminal is that it can be used within a specified radius of a base station, which itself is connected to the merchant’s telephone line, and is sited in their retail outlet.
+The difference between this terminal and a mobile terminal is that it can be used within a specified radius of a base station.
+However, the base station must be connected to the merchant’s telephone line and sited in their retail outlet.

 These terminals are mostly used in the hospitality industry.

 This is a specialised terminal for petrol merchants, which is designed to process fuel cards as well as most credit and debit cards.